JhonyWalker-pixel/the-sass-husky/README.md

 ## :clipboard: About the project

-Decides to recreate this project that became extremely famous by applying new concepts and colors, in addition to reinforcing my knowledge in preprocessors
+I decided to recreate this project that became extremely famous by applying new concepts and colors, in addition to reinforcing my knowledge in preprocessors

 ## :computer: Languages used